Max Scherzer: 2014

 On January 17, 2014, Scherzer and the Tigers agreed on a $15.525 million salary for the 2014 season, avoiding arbitration for the third straight year.

 On May 5, Scherzer struck out nine Houston Astros batters in eight innings of a 2–0 victory.
 It was his seventh straight game from the start of the season with at least seven strikeouts, establishing a Detroit Tigers franchise record.
 The streak ended on May 10 against the Minnesota Twins, when he struck out six batters in six innings.
 The Major League record for consecutive 7+ strikeout games to start the season is nine, accomplished by Bob Feller in 1946.

 On June 12, in his 179th career start, Scherzer pitched both his first career complete game and shutout in a three-hit, 4–0 win versus Chris Sale and the Chicago White Sox.
 Scherzer struck out eight batters and expended 113 pitches in the contest.
 It was the longest expanse any major league starter had gone without a complete game since 1900.
-On 18 previous occasions he had endured at least eight innings, including one for nine that eventually required extra innings to finish, precluding credit for a complete game.
+On 18 previous occasions, he had endured at least eight innings, including one for nine that eventually required extra innings to finish, precluding credit for a complete game.

 On July 6, Scherzer was named to his second AL All-Star team by way of manager John Farrell's selection.
 He pitched a scoreless fifth inning, surrendered a double to Troy Tulowitzki, and struck out Yasiel Puig and Paul Goldschmidt.
 Scherzer earned the win for the AL.

 Scherzer finished the 2014 season with an 18–5 record, 3.19 ERA and 1.175 WHIP.
 New career bests prevailed, including in innings (220 1/3) and strikeouts (252).
 His 18 wins tied for the AL lead along with Corey Kluber and Jered Weaver.
 Max made his only postseason appearance of 2014 in Game 1 of the ALDS against the Baltimore Orioles.
 He was tagged with the loss after surrendering five runs (all earned) in 7 1/3 innings.

 Washington Nationals (2015–2021)

-On January 21, 2015, Scherzer agreed to a contract with the Washington Nationals, now led by Rizzo as general manager.
+On January 21, 2015, Scherzer agreed to a contract with the Washington Nationals, with Mike Rizzo as the general manager.
 The contract was for seven years and $210 million ($ million today); it included a $50 million signing bonus to be paid out over 14 years, the largest deferral in MLB history.
 At the time, Scherzer owned a 91–50 W–L with a 3.58 ERA in seven seasons with Arizona and Detroit.
 On January 22, it was reported that the contract also specified for Scherzer's salary to be $10 million in 2015, and $15 million in each of the next three seasons.
-It increases to $35 million a year in 2019, 2020 and 2021, the seasons in which his deferrals begin.
+It increases to $35 million a year in 2019, 2020, and 2021, the seasons in which his deferrals begin.
 In addition, his contract includes several award incentives, as well as a no-trade clause.